10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 A man in a black shirt and yellow boxing bandages wrapped over both hands is shown shadowboxing in a smoke-filled gym with another man boxing in the background.

-Those looking for shadowboxing classes and wondering about using Peloton for overweight beginners can find Peloton boxing classes as an option with trainers like Kendall Toole.
+Individuals seeking shadowboxing classes and considering Peloton for overweight beginners can explore Peloton boxing classes as a viable option, featuring trainers like Kendall Toole.

 Benefits